How can it be that I like so different kinds of music?

 This is the introduction to my Swedish post about Lucy, originally from 2014, later included in an English post 2017.

 Lucy Woodward is a young American music entertainer with a great feeling for jazz, funk, soul, R&B and other related genres.
-The reason that you should call her an entertainer, and not just a singer, is her ability to engage both herself and the audience in an entertaining mix of musicality, soul and humour.
+The reason why you should call her an entertainer, and not just a singer, is her ability to engage both herself and the audience in an entertaining mix of musicality, soul and humour.
 This is something you have to experience.
 Attempts to describe her in words will not do her justice.
 Therefore I stop trying here, and instead refer you to the links below.